-Press f1 to access the Measure Settings menu.
-These setup screens allow the operator to view or change averaging times, NO/NO_x/NO2 mode times and NO_x correction factors.
+Press ft to access the Measure Settings menu.
+These setup screens allow the operator to view or change Averaging times and compensation factors.

-Press to access the Output Settings menu.
+Press F2 to access the Output Settings menu.
 The Programmable Analog and Programmable Digital outputs can be viewed or set up to fit the operator's needs.